-If, over the course of the summer, you found yourself driving down the road and spying a little electric blue blossom by the side of the road; chances are, you are looking at chicory.
+If, throughout the summer, you found yourself driving down the road and spying a little electric blue blossom by the side of the road, chances are, you are looking at chicory.

 The blue of chicory is positively luminescent.
 The plant is where chicory coffee and tea come from.
 Listener Diane Lydic posted this:

-"My father use to pick it on his way home from work.
+"My father used to pick it on his way home from work.
 He made a map of all the patches so he could remember for next year.
-Delicious with olive oil and vinegar with hard boiled eggs.
+Delicious with olive oil and vinegar with hard-boiled eggs.
 Always a treat!"

 Diane's father is a man after my own heart.
 Anyone who makes a map of roadside patches of precious plants is a friend in my book!